 This is what we see on television and magazines.
 Its the consummate quickie and the “I want to get in her pants” attitude.
 The objectification of women and men.
 An insatiable appetite for a mediocre orgasm.
 We all know someone screwing a stranger on a regular basis.
 This type of sex is where we find people who have developed severe behavioral issues like sex addicts and predators.
 These people have hundreds if not thousands of notches on their belt.

 Sacred sexuality begins with respect and trust.
 Treating our partner as God or Goddess.
-Discovering their pleasures – sensuality.
-Its being vulnerable in our heart and trusting our partner with our body.
+Discovering their pleasures - its sensual.
+Its about becoming vulnerable in our heart and trusting our partner with our body.
 There is as much spiritual, mental and emotional development in this relationship as physical.
-In this way, we see the absolute beauty and strength in our partner and ourselves.
-We trust they will not embarrass, humiliate or cheat on us; we feel safe.
-We return this respect by offering the same.
+In this way, we see the absolute beauty and strength in our partner.
+We trust they will not embarrass or humiliate us, we feel safe.
 This type of union takes time to develop, it involves personal accountability.
 The outcome brings deep fulfillment on every level.

 Many times, I’ve heard people brag about having sex on the first date.
 I’d like to share some reasons why maybe we should rethink this attitude: